Return to Headlines

 2025 BJ/JC Graduates: How'd They Do?

-Graduation for Bob Jones and James Clemens high schools is Monday, May 19 for 1,044 seniors.
+The 2025 graduating classes of Bob Jones and James Clemens high schools are off into their futures.
+Graduation ceremonies were held May 19 at the Von Braun Civic Center for 1,044 seniors.

 Below is a snapshot of the academic performance of the 2024-2025 Class.
 Superintendent Dr. Ed Nichols said he is proud of the seniors and all of their achievements.
 "It's a testament to all of their teachers throughout their time at MCS," he said.